 Fourth place is fine for Stefan Johansson.

-"In my situation, getting into the points is always a great result.
-I even tried to attack Alboreto once, but Michele immediately reacted, and I realized I wouldn't make it.
-In any case, it's better not to do these things between teammates...".
+"In my situation, earning points is always a great result.
+I tried to attack Alboreto once, but he reacted immediately, and I realized I wouldn't make it.
+In any case, these things are better left between teammates".

-Now Ferrari stays in Austria.
-On Monday, all teams work at Zeltweg to fine-tune the cars, then they will leave immediately for the Netherlands.
+Ferrari is staying in Austria now.
+On Monday, all the teams will work at Zeltweg to fine-tune the cars, and then they will leave immediately for the Netherlands.
 The schedule is tight.
-Immediately after the race in Zandvoort, on August 28 and 29, two simultaneous test sessions are planned at Monza, where Johansson will be, and at Brands Hatch with Alboreto.
-Two dramatic incidents, fortunately without consequences, have disturbed the Austrian Grand Prix.
-One at the start, the other during the race, starring Andrea De Cesaris.
-The first even provokes a series of controversies, quickly quelled by the race result, which ultimately satisfied those who could protest more vigorously, perhaps excluding Renault, which, with Tambay, started well in the first opportunity and was less fortunate in the second.
+Immediately after the race in Zandvoort on August 28 and 29, there are two simultaneous test sessions planned: one at Monza with Johansson and one at Brands Hatch with Alboreto.
+Two dramatic incidents, fortunately without consequences, occurred during the Austrian Grand Prix.
+One occurred at the start and the other during the race, both starring Andrea De Cesaris.
+The first incident provoked a series of controversies that were quickly quelled by the race results, which ultimately satisfied those who could protest more vigorously — perhaps excluding Renault, whose driver, Jean-Pierre Jabouille, started well in the first opportunity but was less fortunate in the second.
 What happened at the start at 2:30 p.m.?
-On the two lines, exactly at the third row, two cars failed to start when the green light came on.
-On the right, Teo Fabi, with the Toleman, remained stationary.
-Behind him (after many cars had swerved to the inside of the track), Berger descended.
-The Austrian crashed into Fabi, losing both front wheels of the Arrows.
-Simultaneously, on the other side, Elio De Angelis, with the Lotus, raised his arm because the car's engine had stalled.
-Behind the Italian driver was Alboreto's Ferrari.
+Exactly at the third row on the two lines, two cars failed to start when the green light came on.
+Teo Fabi, with the Toleman, remained stationary on the right.
+Behind him, after many cars swerved to the inside of the track, Berger descended.
+The Austrian crashed into Fabi, losing both of the Arrows' front wheels.
+Simultaneously, on the other side, Elio De Angelis raised his arm because his Lotus engine had stalled.
+Behind De Angelis was Alboreto's Ferrari.

-"I saw the obstacle and tried to move to the left to avoid ending up in the center and not be hit by other competitors moving in the same direction.
+"I saw the obstacle and tried to move left to avoid ending up in the center and getting hit by competitors moving in the same direction.
 Unfortunately, there was no space, and I hit the rear left of the Lotus with the front right of my car.
-The tire came off, and I took a big hit on my left wrist".
+The tire came off, and I took a big hit to my left wrist".

 "I was driving a car with a lot of understeer.
-Suddenly, it veered off, and I ended up on the grass at the edge of the track.
-And I started to fly".
+Suddenly, the car veered off the track, and I ended up on the grass at the edge.
+Then, I started to fly".

-Miraculously unharmed in the terrible accident, Andrea De Cesaris receives some bad news.
-Guy Ligier has decided to drop him, and in the upcoming Dutch Grand Prix, only one car will be raced, driven by Jacques Laffite.
-Officially, the French constructor claims not to have the time to rebuild the destroyed car, which is why, with only two cars available, one driver has to stay home.
-However, the incident carries the taste of a punishment.
+Although he was miraculously unharmed in the terrible accident, Andrea De Cesaris received some bad news.
+Guy Ligier had decided to drop him, and only one car would be raced in the upcoming Dutch Grand Prix: Jacques Laffite's.
+Officially, the French constructor claims not to have enough time to rebuild the destroyed car.
+With only two cars available, one driver has to sit out.
+However, the incident has the air of a punishment.
 The Italian driver is accused of damaging too many cars, as had happened during his time at McLaren.
-Indeed, the off-track excursion at Zeltweg, with the incredible series of flips in the air and on the ground, should make the driver reflect, perhaps driven by his competitive spirit and undeniable speed, pushing the cars beyond their limits.
-Regarding Ligier (which is uncertain about participating in the 1986 World Championship with Renault engines), there is a credible rumor: they have signed a contract with René Arnoux, obviously for the next year.
-Nothing easier, a completely national team, with two old glories like Laffite and Arnoux.
-As for De Cesaris, there are talks of interest from Lotus, while Johansson, if released by Ferrari, would be of interest to Toleman.
-To wrap up the driver market, there are talks of contacts between Patrese and Brabham, and Cheever with Toleman.
-Two Brazilians were the protagonists of the day, one for a non-racing reason, the other for a splendid race ending in second place.
-They are Nelson Piquet and Ayrton Senna.
-The first, retired after 26 laps due to an exhaust break on the Brabham, mainly animated the driver market.
-Nelson has signed with Williams.
-The news is not official yet, but it is now public knowledge: the Brabham mechanics jokingly applied the word "Williams" to his car yesterday.
+The off-track excursion at Zeltweg, with its incredible series of flips in the air and on the ground, should make the driver reflect.
+Perhaps his competitive spirit and undeniable speed push the cars beyond their limits.
+Regarding Ligier, which is uncertain about participating in the 1986 World Championship with Renault engines, there is a credible rumor that they have signed a contract with René Arnoux for next year.
+It would be easy to create a completely national team with two old glories like Laffite and Arnoux.
+As for De Cesaris, Lotus is reportedly interested in him, while if released by Ferrari, Johansson would be of interest to Toleman.
+In closing, there are rumors of negotiations between Patrese and Brabham and between Cheever and Toleman.
+Two Brazilians were the day's protagonists, one for a non-racing reason and the other for a splendid race that ended with a second-place finish.
+Nelson Piquet and Ayrton Senna.
+Piquet retired after 26 laps due to an exhaust break on the Brabham, which mainly animated the driver market.
+Nelson signed with Williams.
+The news is not official yet, but it is now public knowledge; the Brabham mechanics jokingly put Williams on his car yesterday.
 There is talk of a $3.000.000 salary.
-It is a sensational divorce since the South American, after debuting with Ensign in 1978 and participating in three races with McLaren in the same season, started driving for Brabham in Canada.
-Piquet spent seven years with the English team, winning two world titles and a second place.
-Piquet has not yet commented on the move, but it is a choice mainly due to Lauda's departure.
-The Austrian left the McLaren seat to Rosberg, allowing this transfer.
-Senna, on the other hand, starting in fourteenth position, was practically the only one to make a series of overtakes.
-After the first lap, he was already tenth, then attacked Alboreto, becoming eighth after four laps.
-He finished strong, behind Prost.
+This is a sensational departure, as the South American debuted with Ensign in 1978, participated in three races with McLaren that same season, and then started driving for Brabham in Canada.
+Piquet spent seven years with the English team, winning two world titles and finishing second.
+Piquet has not commented on the move yet, but his decision is mainly due to Lauda's departure.
+The Austrian left the McLaren seat to Rosberg, enabling this transfer.
+Senna, on the other hand, started in fourteenth position and was practically the only one to make a series of passes.
+After the first lap, he was in tenth place.
+Then, he attacked Alboreto and became eighth after four laps.
+He finished strong behind Prost.

-"I had terrible vibrations; on the straight, I had to let go of the wheel with one hand at a time to avoid cramps.
-My engine wasn't as good as Ferrari's, and I had to push hard, taking risks, to pass Alboreto.
-It was a very difficult race, perhaps the most challenging of my career, but I gained great satisfaction.
-Now, the title fight doesn't interest me anymore, but I want to win again.
-Unfortunately, with time passing, my car loses competitiveness, so I am forced to aim for some placements".
+"I experienced terrible vibrations.
+On the straightaway, I had to release the wheel with one hand at a time to avoid cramping up.
+My engine wasn't as powerful as Ferrari's, so I had to push hard and take risks to pass Alboreto.
+It was a very difficult race - perhaps the most challenging of my career - but I gained great satisfaction from it.
+The title fight doesn't interest me anymore, but I want to win again.
+Unfortunately, as time passes, my car becomes less competitive, so I have to settle for second-rate results".

 Senna is bound to Lotus by an ironclad contract.
 Still, there are rumors that Ecclestone intends to bring him to Brabham to replace Piquet.
 It will undoubtedly be a fierce battle, with millions of dollars at stake.
-Meanwhile, the current Formula 1 World Championship starts from scratch, i.e., from 50 points, where Alain Prost and Michele Alboreto are tied.
-In Zandvoort, there will be another test of truth between McLaren and Ferrari, and obviously between the two rival drivers.
-In the Austrian Grand Prix, the Frenchman scored a crucial victory, while the Italian, with his third place, just limited the damage.
-Now, Prost is undoubtedly favored by his results (four victories) and statistics, even though the most optimistic claim that, having had no mechanical problems so far against Lauda's eight retirements, he should make a few mistakes in the next six races.
-The calculations are challenging, and we can postpone them.
-The only concrete fact is that the French driver is going through a period of great form and good luck.
-He is a steering champion, undoubtedly, even though he doesn't have the titles of Lauda, Piquet, and Rosberg, just to name three.
-In Zeltweg, he achieved his twentieth Formula 1 victory out of 83 races.
-If he hadn't been disqualified in Imola, he would have had an average of more than one win every four races.
-Only Stewart (27), Clark (25), Fangio, and Lauda (24) have won more than him.
-But, for example, the Austrian participated in 167 Grand Prix.
-Alain Prost, therefore, is unleashed, not only on the track but also in words.
-He has never been seen so determined, confident, and convinced of his abilities.
-His analysis of the situation is clear, attentive, and even provocative in some details.
+Meanwhile, the current Formula 1 World Championship resets to 50 points, with Alain Prost and Michele Alboreto tied.
+In Zandvoort, there will be another showdown between McLaren and Ferrari, as well as between the two rival drivers.
+Prost scored a crucial victory in the Austrian Grand Prix, while Alboreto limited the damage with his third-place finish.
+Based on his results (four victories) and statistics, Prost is now undoubtedly favored.
+Still, the most optimistic estimate is that he will make a few mistakes in the next six races, considering he has had no mechanical problems so far, while Lauda has retired eight times.
+The calculations are challenging, so we can postpone them.
+The only concrete fact is that the French driver is in great form and has been lucky.
+He is undoubtedly a driving champion, even though he lacks the titles of Lauda, Piquet, and Rosberg, just to name a few.
+In Zeltweg, Prost achieved his twentieth Formula 1 victory out of 83 races.
+Had he not been disqualified in Imola, he would average more than one win every four races.
+Only Stewart (27), Clark (25), Fangio, and Lauda (24) won more races than he did.
+However, the Austrian participated in 167 Grand Prix races.
+Therefore, Alain Prost is unleashed not only on the track, but also with his words.
+He has never appeared so determined, confident, and convinced of his abilities.
+His analysis of the situation is clear and attentive, even provocative in some details.

-He is asked if he fears Alboreto or Ferrari more.
+When asked if he fears Alboreto or Ferrari more, he responds,

 "It's a combination that cannot be separated.
-Today, however, the car counts more than the driver.
-I am advantaged compared to Michele in a way.
-He is in a more demanding team and has many responsibilities.
-Also, he is not used to fighting at the top".
+Today, however, the car matters more than the driver.
+In a way, I am advantaged compared to Michele.
+He's on a more demanding team with many responsibilities.
+Also, he is not used to competing at the highest level".

 "I would very much like to drive a Maranello car, but not at this moment.
-I read some time ago, in this regard, statements by Enzo Ferrari saying that his team would never have had contact with me.
-I can take the opportunity to say that we had talks for more than a year.
+Some time ago, I read statements by Enzo Ferrari saying that his team would never have contact with me.
+I would like to take this opportunity to mention that we had talks for more than a year.
 But things were never clear.
-It wasn't a clear way of dealing.
-It seems to me that Ferrari doesn't have a high opinion of drivers, or at least, it seems to me that McLaren's managers have more consideration.
-Take it as you like".
+It wasn't a clear process.
+It seems to me that Ferrari doesn't have a high opinion of drivers.
+At least, it seems to me that McLaren's managers have more consideration.
+Take it as you will".

 How does Alain Prost see the end of the season?

-"The usual commitment, the usual desire to win.
-It is said that the Ferrari in Zandvoort is better than McLaren.
+"The usual commitment and desire to win.
+It's said that the Ferrari in Zandvoort is better than the McLaren.
 We'll see.
-As for the future, I heard someone worrying about me in case my next teammate is Keke Rosberg.
+As for the future, I heard someone worrying that my next teammate might be Keke Rosberg.
 It doesn't scare me.
-The Finn is a super-fast driver, has a tough character, but is sincere and loyal.
+Rosberg is an extremely fast driver with a tough character, but he's also sincere and loyal.
 That's what's important.
-If he has to come, let him come".
+If he has to come, then so be it".

 These are Prost's hopes and truths.
-Not everything he said can be taken as gospel (didn't he demand a lead driver contract from Renault to get rid of the inconvenient Arnoux?).
-The only certain thing, however, is that Alboreto, if he wants to win the World Champion title, will have to beat a very strong opponent.
+Not everything he says should be taken as gospel.
+Didn't he demand a lead driver contract from Renault to get rid of the inconvenient Arnoux?
+However, the only certain thing is that if Alboreto wants to win the World Championship title, he will have to beat a very strong opponent.